Loading please wait

 Filaments make it very hard for the current to flow, so adding another one makes it even harder.
 We say that filaments carry resistance, which makes it harder for current to go through them.
 Resistance is measured in Ohms (Ω).
 The formula used to calculate resistance is:

-Voltage is the measurement of how much energy is transferred by electricity.
+Potential difference is the measurement of how much energy is transferred by electricity.
 It is measured in volts (V) with a device called a voltmeter.
 A voltmeter looks like an ammeter but it measures voltage.
-Voltmeters are always connected in a circuit in parallel to a component (see example in the diagram: the voltmeter, shown as V, is connected in parallel to the light bulb).
+Voltmeters are always connected in a circuit in parallel to a component (see example in the diagram - the voltmeter, shown as V, is connected in parallel to the light bulb).

 Cells have a voltage marked on them.
-The bigger the voltage, the higher the current.
+The bigger the voltage, the more energy the cell provides.
 Chemicals inside cells provide the voltage.

 What is EdPlace?